 After you’ve created a fantastic one-page marketing strategy for your hotel or bed and breakfast, you’re ready to put it to use.
 But, don’t think that means you’re done!
 After implementing your B&B or hotel sales and marketing action plan, you’ve got one last step: tracking your success.

-Search Engine Optimization (SEO) changes rapidly, so it’s crucial that you know your highest value keywords and how you rank.
+Search Engine Optimization (SEO) for hotels and bed and breakfasts changes rapidly, so it’s crucial that you know your highest value keywords and how you rank.
 Make sure you are monitoring your SEO performance at least monthly.
 You can do so without spending a lot of money, or even for free when you use Google Analytics.

 You should also look at the data on your social media accounts each month.
 See which posts and blogs were shared, commented on, and liked the most.
 Then, find ways to replicate this success next month.
 If something didn’t provide great engagement, try to find out why and how you might be able to improve.